For consumer brands, the most important metric you may not be paying attention to is Instagram Saves.

 In 2016, Instagram switched the user’s feed from a reverse-chronological timeline to an algorithm that prioritizes the content that it thinks you’re the most interested in seeing, and while Instagram would never reveal exactly what the secret sauce is to their algorithm; Saves is almost certainly seen as an indication to the algorithm of content you are interested in seeing.
 By optimizing content to increase saves, consumer brands are not only making sure that individual posts are being revisited more but that all brand posts are more likely to surface in the user’s feed.

-In order to get the most out of Instagram and stay ahead of competitors on the platform, marketers have to be willing to reevaluate their strategy around metrics.
+In order to get the most out of Instagram and stay ahead of competitors, marketers have to be willing to reevaluate their strategy around metrics by using an instagram analytics tool.
 By putting more focus on Saves, brands can better track and optimize against product interest, leading to increased product awareness and improved sales.

-Want more information about how ListenFirst can help identify the right metrics to optimize your Instagram strategy?
+Want more information about how ListenFirst is the instagram analytics website to help optimize your strategy?
 Request a demo today!